Homework for Preschool, Pre-K, or Kindergarten

 - Letter Recognition

-- Books for parents to read aloud to their child (take-home book program)
+- Books for parents to read aloud to their child (See my take-home book program)

-As children mature and their needs change some changes to the homework are necessary, such as:
+As young children mature and their needs change some changes to the homework may be necessary, such as:

 - Last Name Identification & Writing Practice